Desktop Dialog Boxes

 - Modal Dialog: A modal dialog box that cannot be moved around the screen by the user.

 - Sheet Window: Available only on MacOS, a sheet window drops down from the parent window.
 Because of this you do not see the title bar.
 On Windows and Linux, a Sheet Window behaves the same as a Movable Modal window.

-On MacOS, it is important that you add a way for the dialog to close since there is no close button.
-Typically you use a button for this and in its Action event handler call Self.Close to close the dialog.
+On macOS, it is important that you add a way for the dialog to close since there is no close button.
+Typically you use a button for this and in its Pressed event handler call Self.Close to close the dialog.

 To make a value available for the caller to check, create a public property on the dialog window and set it to the value before you close the dialog.

-This code (in the Action event handler of a button on a dialog) gets the selected text from a ListBox, assigns it to the SelectedName property and closes the dialog:
+This code (in the Pressed event handler of a button on a dialog) gets the selected text from a ListBox, assigns it to the SelectedName property and closes the dialog:

 This is the code that calls the dialog window and assigns the SelectedName to a Label on the window: